Amusement Park Organisations

 • Dudley Zoo.
 Popular family attraction, opened in 1937.
 Besides the animals there is a chairlift and fairground rides.

 • Fantasy Island.
-The Web site offers a full guide to the UK's first themed indoor family resort, a large amusement park located at Ingoldmells, near Skegness.
+The UK's first themed indoor family resort, a large amusement park located at Ingoldmells, near Skegness.
 This park includes two major roller coasters: the Millennium Coaster and Jubilee Odyssey.

 • Fort Fun.
 Eastbourne's fun park, complete with Runaway Train roller coaster, adventure golf and numerous rides for the little ones.